-- Dispute resolution mechanism
+Dispute resolution mechanism

 	This is especially critical in the case of project-based and managed team approaches.
 In the case of the dedicated team approach, a long-term relationship with your outsourced team builds a degree of trust and dependability.
 The contract document does not remain the only binding factor when you desire to gain the maximum benefits of outsourcing.

 	Regular and structured communication is an essential part of effective management.
 The need is the same when you outsource some of your business needs to a third party.

-- Do not ignore this need in case of short-term project-based outsourcing.
+	- Do not ignore this need in case of the short-term project-based model of outsourcing.
 That will be your only way of gaining some knowledge of how your project is progressing since you have no control over the daily activities of your outsourced team.

 	- A structured communication schedule is also crucial in the managed team approach.
 Coordinating the two teams and keeping their standards and progress in sync would be impossible without such a schedule.

-- Work out the mode and schedule of communication carefully when offshoring, taking into account the time difference.
+	- Work out the mode and schedule of communication carefully when outsourcing projects offshore, taking into account the time difference.

 	- When using the dedicated team model, the approach should be the same as in the case of one central office managing teams in different locations.

 	Below is a list of preferred remote communication tools you can use, in addition to communication options built into project management tools.

 	Tip 6.
-How To Ensure Effective Management When Offshoring
+How To Ensure Effective Management When Outsourcing Projects Offshore

 	The most important task for the effective management of an offshore team is the adoption of an online project management tool.
 Each digital project management tool has its pros and cons.
 However, the most popular tools are as follows:

 	Remember that the adoption of an online project management tool is effective only when you ensure that all project-related information sharing happens on that platform.

 	- Get beyond the client-vendor relationship – treat your offshore outsourcing company as a strategic business partner.

 	- Respect diversity – be careful of cultural differences.
 It is critical to remember that your offshore team members are human beings, not robots.